PaulMatencio/flutter_to_do/README.md

-###   Add a login button
+###   Task-B01:   Add a login button

-  - Add go routes for <login> and <profile> pages
+  - Add go routes for login page and profile page
   - Add a login/profile button to the app
-  - If the user is logged in, the user should be redirected to the profile page
+  - If the user is logged in, the user is redirected to the profile page
-  - If the user is not logged in, the user should be redirected to the login  page
+  - If the user is not logged in, the user is redirected to the login  page

-  - Add an email-authentication provider in addtion to the phone-authentication provider because it is easier to test the redirection
+  - Add an email-authentication provider in addtion to the phone-authentication provider because it is easier to test the redirection.
   - Redirection exception-> (!keyReservation.contains(key)is not true).
 Fix it by replacing $${\color{red}context.pushNamed()}$$  with $${\color{green}context.goNamed()}$$